Layer Adaptive Node Selection in Bayesian Neural Networks: Statistical Guarantees and Implementation Details: Numerical Experiments

-We compare our sparse model with a node selection technique-horseshoe BNN (HS-BNN) \citep{Ghosh-JMLR-2018} and an edge selection technique-spike-and-slab BNN (SV-BNN) \citep{Bai-Guang-2020} in the second simulation study and UCI regression dataset examples.
+We compare our sparse model with a node selection technique: horseshoe BNN (HS-BNN) \citep{Ghosh-JMLR-2018} and an edge selection technique: spike-and-slab BNN (SV-BNN) \citep{Bai-Guang-2020} in the second simulation study and UCI regression dataset examples.
 We use optimal choices of prior parameters and fine tuning parameters provided by the authors of HS-BNN and SV-BNN in their respective models.
 Further we compare our model against dense variational BNN model (VBNN) \citep{blundell2015weight} in all of the experiments.
 Since it has no sparse structure, it serves as a baseline allowing to check whether sparsity compromises accuracy.
 In all the experiments, we fix $\sigma^2_0=1$ and $\sigma^2_e=1$.
 For our model, the choices of layer-wise $\lambda_l$ follow from Corollary \ref{post_contraction_main_theorem}: $\lambda_l=(1/k_{l+1})\exp(- C_l(k_l+1)\vartheta_l)$.
 We take $C_l$ values in the negative order of 10 such that prior inclusion probabilities do not fall below $10^{-50}$ otherwise $\lambda_l$ values close to 0 might prune away all the nodes from a layer (check appendix~\ref{AppendixB} for more discussion).
 The remaining tuning parameter details such as learning rate, minibatch size, and initial parameter choice are provided in the appendix~\ref{AppendixB}.
-The prediction accuracy is calculated using variational Bayes posterior mean estimator with 30 Monte Carlo samples in testing phase.
+The prediction accuracy is calculated using variational Bayes posterior mean estimator with 30 Monte Carlo samples in testing phase. {\bf Node sparsity estimates.} \SJ{In our experiments, we provide node sparsity estimates for each hidden layer separately.
+For all models, the node sparsity in a given hidden layer is the ratio of number of neurons with atleast one nonzero incoming edge over the original number of neurons present in that layer before training.
+The layer-wise node sparsity estimates give clear picture of the structural compactness of the trained model during test time.
+The structurally compact trained model has lower latency during inference stage. }